Console terminology: In the Maverics Console, the combination of applications,

 Related Integrations

 The AI Identity Gateway uses Identity Fabric connectors on the Auth Provider Orchestrator (not on the gateway itself) to authenticate agents and issue tokens.
 The connector configuration for agent authentication lives on the Auth Provider’s OIDC Provider deployment.
-These are the most commonly used connectors for agent identity:Azure AD
+These are the most commonly used connectors for agent identity:Microsoft Entra ID

 Microsoft Entra ID for agent authentication